LancasterAlexUofU/sheet/SpreadsheetTests/README.md

 ```

 # Overview of the SpreadsheetTests Project
-The SpreadsheetTests project consists of 22 tests covering all public methods extensively.
+The SpreadsheetTests project consists of 62 tests covering all public methods extensively.

-The main focus is on the SetCellContents, especially the Formula version.
+The main focus is on the SetContentsOfCell, especially for Formula values.
 This is because
 circular exceptions are only thrown here and relies on many sub methods, so extensive testing
 was done particularly on this method.